 Employers must provide workers’ compensation for ALL of their employees.
-This means coverage for employees whether they are in office, remote, hybrid, or in the field.
+This means coverage for employees whether they are:

 Common remote injuries or exposures include:

-- Ergonomic concerns (i.e. back pain from sitting at a computer desk)
+- Ergonomic injuries (for example, back pain from sitting at a computer desk all day)

 how does workers’ compensation work for 1099 independent contractors?

 As previously mentioned, your workers’ compensation policies must cover all of your employees.
-This includes your 1099 independent contractors.
+(Yes, this includes your 1099 independent contractors!)